moveforward/silverstripe-eventapi/README.md

 # Installation

 Install into the root directory of your site.
+No other installation steps are necessary.

 # Configuration